-If you’re planning your first viist to Paris, do check out my guide to Paris for first-timers.
-And if you are there for a short time, I have an itinerary for exploring Paris in one day, Paris in two days and also Paris in four days!
+If you’re planning your first visit to Paris, do check out my guide to Paris for first-timers.
+And if you are there for a short time, I have itineraries for exploring Paris in one day, Paris in two days and also Paris in four days!

 Finally, if you want some other ideas for travel in December, have you considered the Luxembourg Christmas Markets, easily reached from Paris by train?